AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex5.md

 ![Data Ingestion](./images/next.png)

 On the next screen, you need to select a dataset to ingest your file in.
 You have the choice between selecting an already existing dataset or creating a new one.
-For this exercise, we'll reuse an existing one: please select the **Platform Demo - CRM Onboarding**-dataset as indicated below.
+For this exercise, we'll reuse an existing one: please select the **AEP Demo - CRM Onboarding**-dataset as indicated below.

 ![Data Ingestion](./images/datasetselection.png)